xwu36/financial_exchange_prototype_v2/README.md

 ```

 Note that you should run bazel with `--config=asan`.
-This will use [.bazelrc](.bazelrc) file that enables the usage of Google's address sanitizer.
+This will use [.bazelrc](.bazelrc) file that enables the usage of address sanitizer.

 See [src/main/main_address_sanitize.cc](src/main/main_address_sanitize.cc) for usage examples.